Black history 365

 0

 Amanirenas was a warrior queen of the ancient Kingdom of Kush (in modern-day Sudan) whose courage and leadership made her a legend.
 Ruling during the 1st century BCE, Amanirenas led her people during a time of great conflict, particularly against the Roman Empire, which sought to expand its control into Kushite territory.
 She was not just a queen but a military strategist, leading her armies into battle with a fierce determination to protect her kingdom’s independence.
-De
+Des

 ...